StephenBrowser/streameasy/README.md

 3. **Embed the Code**
    - Double-click anywhere on the page to bring up the embed option.
-   - Select **Embed Code** and paste the following HTML code into the box:
+   - Select **Embed Code**, and copy the code in [this Google Doc](https://docs.google.com/document/d/1BmnW7TuDSONOdxSORO7QHKulBxeS5ndoHIf4PkXW5AM/edit?tab=t.ezsrkortvxy), and paste it into the Embed Code option.
+   - 4.